CONSERVATION & ETHOS

 - Loon Creek mines, 1869-1879

 - Mining expansion including Thunder Mountain, 1880-1906

 - First rafters brave the middle fork 1930s

 - Primitive area established, 1931-1964

 - Wilderness administration, 1964-

 Mines were a major draw for white folks, bringing thousands to the otherwise uncharted territory.
-Prospectors and hermits abounded in the late 1800’s as conflicts with the canyons native people increased.
+Prospectors and hermits abounded in the late 1800’s, resulting in increased conflicts with the canyons native populations.